pnin/easy/README.md

 ### Data

-+ `menus` - You can list down the links here that you want to display on the homepage.
++ `menus.yml` - You can list down the links here that you want to display on the homepage.

 ### Includes